cozygene/SLIViT/README.md

 A code snippet with an example of loading a pre-trained SLIViT model and running inference on a given volume is provided at the end of the SLIViT.ipynb notebook.

 # Acknowledgements
 Part of codes are taken from the <a href="https://github.com/lucidrains/vit-pytorch/tree/main"> vit-pytorch</a>.
+Pytorch implementation of <a href="https://arxiv.org/abs/2010.11929"> An Image is Worth 16x16 Words</a>, Dosovitskiy et al.

 Feel free to <a href="mailto:orenavram@gmail.com,berkin1997@g.ucla.edu?subject=A%20SLIViT%20question"> reach out</a> regarding any concerns/issues you are experiencing with SLIViT.